semver/semver/semver.md

 ### Does SemVer have a size limit on the version string?

 No, but use good judgment.
-A 255 character version string is probably overkill, for example.
+A 255 character version string is probably an overkill, for example.
 Also, specific systems may impose their own limits on the size of the string.